ecbush/xenoGI/README.rst

 Consider a clade of three species: (A,B),C. In this group, A and B are most closely related, and C is the outgroup.
 Gene a in species A has an ortholog b in species B. These two genes have high synteny, but have no ortholog in C. We call a and b a *locus family* because they are descended from a common ancestor, and occur in the same syntenic location.

 When a genomic island inserts as a part of a horizontal transfer event, it typically brings in multiple locus families at the same time. xenoGI will attempt to group these into a *locus island*.
 In the a/b case, if there were several other locus families nearby that also inserted on the branch leading to the A,B clade, we would group them together into a single locus island.
 At present, locus islands and locus families are the basic units of output.
-If you are interested in finding genomic islands that inserted on a particular branch in your tree, you would be looking for locus islands identified on that branch.

 Let us define one last bit of terminology.
 Consider another clade of three species: (X,Y),Z. Genes x1 and y1 represent a locus family in the X,Y clade.
 They are orthologs sharing high synteny.
 (And they have no ortholog species Z).
 Imagine that there is also a set of paralogs x2 and y2 which resulted from a gene duplication in the lineage leading to the X,Y clade.
 These occur in a different syntenic location.
 In this case, x2 and y2 constitute another locus family.
 Because these two locus families descended from a common ancestor gene within the species tree, we place them in the same *family*.
 In general, a family consists of one or more locus families.